cgarstin/config/README.md

 Configuration
 ======

-Setup for a new computer or corrupted HDD!
-Props to [this guy](https://github.com/jenius/config) and [this guy](https://github.com/samjbmason/config) for the idea.
+Setup for a new computer or corrupted HDD.
+Props to [jenius](https://github.com/jenius/config) and [samjbmason](https://github.com/samjbmason/config) for the idea.

 ## Sublime Text

 ### Appearance

-* Dayle Rees Laravel theme
 * [Custom icon](http://cl.ly/Lp3Q)

 ### Settings - User